Wpelletier01/vireo-backend/README.md

   - [ ] other ..
 - [ ] Api call for deleting video
 - [ ] Api call for deleting channel
+- [ ] Script for installing the service
 - [ ] sending email
   - [ ] forgot password
   - [ ] notification